digitaltwincentre/digitaltwincentre.github.io/biweeklies/index.md

 # {{ page.title }}

 This is a placeholder for the DTC biweekly net meetings.
-Please keep in mind that **the minutes are publicly available**, and that private information must be stored elsewhere.
+Please keep in mind that **the minutes are publicly available**.

 ## Upcoming meetings: